HacktheBox Wall Walkthrough

 Verb Tampering worked and we were redirected to the /centreon/ page.
 Here we have another Login Form.
 How lucky!
 Now we need to bypass this as well.

-We tried to bruteforce it using Burpsuite but we were unsuccessful.
-Then we took a closer look at the source code of the page and found a centreon token that was preventing us from brute-forcing.
-Then we ran a directory bruteforce on this page.
-It gave us /api/ page.
-So we decided to bruteforce the API for the credentials.
-We looked for the API documentation for Centreon (https://documentation.centreon.com/docs/centreon/en/latest/api/api_rest/index.html) to find the query that can be brute-forced, In the API documentation, we are told to send a POST request to the API.
+We attempted to bruteforce it using Burpsuite but we were unsuccessful.
+Then, we closely examined the source code of the page and discovered a Centreon token that prevented us from brute-forcing.
+Next, we ran a directory bruteforce on this page.
+It revealed the /api/ page.
+So, we decided to bruteforce the API for the credentials.
+We searched for the API documentation for Centreon (https://documentation.centreon.com/docs/centreon/en/latest/api/api_rest/index.html) to find the query that we could brute-force.
+In the API documentation, it instructs us to send a POST request to the API.
 When we did so, we got the message “Bad Credentials”.
 So we gained enough information for crafting a bruteforce query.
 We crafted this query to bruteforce with the Hydra Tool.

 hydra -l admin -P /usr/share/wordlists/rockyou.txt 10.10.10.157 http-post-form "/centreon/api/index.php?action=authenticate:username=^USER^&password=^PASS^:Bad Credentials" -V